 A photo posted by Ben Maines (@bammaines) on

 Developed in the 15th century, printmaking filled a demand for creating multiple copies of written and artistic works.
 Today's printmakers have elevated the process into a visual culture that blurs the boundaries between commercial and fine art.
-Make your mark in this ever-evolving field with a concentration in printmaking.
+Make your mark in this ever-evolving field with our BFA concentration in printmaking.

 The Gladys Greenbaum Meyers Juried Student Art Exhibition, the college's largest art annual exhibition, draws an impressive audience from the college community and the general public.
 The honor of being selected to show in the juried exhibition adds esteem and value to your academic accomplishments and your professional portfolio.
 In addition to awards, outstanding artists are also selected for scholarships and commissioned pieces.